radoslaw-panuszewski/panuszewski-dev/content/posts/spring-io-2024/index.md

 }
 ```

 This little nested `Config` class is what confuses people a lot.
 You really want to omit the `@Configuration` annotation or exclude it from component scan in any other way.
 Otherwise, multiple Feign clients will register multiple conflicting `circuitBreaker` beans.
-The way it works is that Feign creates a "child Spring context" for every client - and this child context has its own set of beans.
-It allows every client to define its own configuration for circuit breaker... but it's also really easy to get it wrong.
+The way it works is that Feign creates a "child Spring context" for every client, and this child context has its own set of beans.
+It allows every client to define its own configuration for circuit breaker... but it's also very easy to get it wrong.

 Spring HTTP Interface currently doesn't have any autoconfiguration in place - you have to use a factory to create proxied interface instances.
 The ongoing work on that feature can be tracked in [#31337](https://github.com/spring-projects/spring-boot/issues/31337).
 Most likely, no child contexts will be used for that ;)